-- infrastructure that promotes a culture of recycling. - Energy: Reduce energy use at IAH and HOU by five (5) percent per year.
-For any new construction or renovation at IAH and HOU over the next 10 years, design and build to achieve a minimum improvement of 20 percent energy performance over the most current version of the local energy code. - Water: Reduce potable water use by five (5) percent by 2025. - Greenhouse Gases: Quantify and track greenhouse gas emissions as a performance indicator of energy and solid waste/recycling performance. - Sustainable Design: Incorporate SMP goals into HAS design guidance by the end of 2018. - Sustainable Assets and Infrastructure: Track the reliability and condition of infrastructure assets to support informed business decisions. - Sustainable Procurement: Ensure 100 percent of HAS contractors demonstrate a commitment to sustainability by 2024. - 1.2.2.
-Individuals who will use Standards include, but are not limited to the following, design consultants, contractors and HAS project management teams responsible for planning, designing, and constructing capital improvement projects.
-It is not the intent of the Standards to limit or dismiss the experience or creativity of design consultants, but rather to identify preferred methods and materials of construction.
-This way, projects may be designed with a consistent approach that best meets the HAS Strategic Priorities. - 1.2.3.
-The Standards are not intended to define all design features and principles, but rather to provide guidance applicable to HAS, which has specific needs that must be met.
-Design consultants are expected to incorporate principles of sound design practice. - 1.2.4.
+- 1.2.2.
+Individuals who will use these Design Standards include, but are not limited to, design consultants, contractors and HAS project management teams responsible for planning, designing, and constructing capital improvement projects.
+It is not the intent of the Design Standards to limit or dismiss the experience or creativity of design consultants, but rather to identify preferred methods and materials of construction; therefore, promoting projects to be designed with a consistent approach that best meets or exceeds the HAS Strategic Priorities. - 1.2.3.
+The Design Standards are not intended to define all design features and principles, but rather to provide guidance applicable to HAS, which has specific needs that must be met.
+Design consultants are always expected to incorporate principles of sound design practice. - 1.2.4.
 Designer to specify that any operable piece of equipment or system, as applicable, be capable of being integrated with an enterprise Building Management System so that real-time information can be accessible to HAS and as applicable, to passengers.